 Common options include Slack, Microsoft Teams, Flowdock – and, these days, a growing more of video conferencing apps like WebEx, Zoom, and BlueJeans.
 If you haven’t done much research, picking a good collaboration platform can seem difficult: You can schedule a meeting with Blue Atlas Marketing to talk about your options and find the best fit for your team and budget!

 Note: We don’t necessarily encourage every business to use collaboration platforms if they aren’t a good fit for the company.
 However, it’s one of the best ways to enable workforce communication over social media.
 One of the best alternatives is to simply have all employees create LinkedIn profiles and connect with each other, then use your company’s primary LinkedIn page as a hub for communication.
-The Teammates feature can be invaluable here, although it’s not available to all LinkedIn users yet.

 Create Groups within Social Media for Your Employees